Onit Documentation

 Configuring a Looped Action

-You’re finally ready to specify which Actions should run inside of your loop.
+You’re finally ready to specify which Actions should run inside your loop.

 1. Navigate to the Actions node in your App and create a new Looped Actions Action.

-2. Under Initial Actions it is often a recommended that you choose your “set iterator to zero” Action.
+2. Under Initial Actions, choosing your “set iterator to zero” Action is often recommended.
 That said, this may not make sense for all use cases.

 3. You must specify a value for Max Loops.
 If you know your loop should not reach the system max of 999 iterations, then you should specify a lower number to prevent a runway loop.